 French olive oil production in question

 French production represents a very small proportion of French olive oil consumption - around *%.
-However, this production itself is now in danger after several years of difficult production conditions, resulting from bacteria and flies attacking the olive crop.
-In fact, production in **** was only a ...
+But this production itself is now in danger after several years of difficult production conditions- bacteria and flies have attacked the olive crops, the **** production was only a third of the ...

 3.4 An oil market dominated by private labels with low margins

-French producers are not the only ones with such designations.
-There are ** Spanish PDO for green olives green olives, * PDO for black olives, and in Italy, ** PDO for green olives, * for black olives and * PGI (***) [***].
+However, French producers are not the only ones to have such designations, since in Spain there are ** PDOs for green olives, * PDO for black olives, and in Italy, ** PDOs for green olives, * for black olives and * PGI (***). [***]

-The distribution of olive oil in France seems to be captured to a very large extent ...
+According to data from Afidolthe distribution of olive oil in France seems to be ...

 4.1 Typology of olive oils

-Extra virgin olive oil: it's the best quality olive oil you can find.
+Extravirgin olive oil: this is the best quality olive oil you can find.
 It has a very low acidity level (***).
 It has a strong taste and aroma.
-Virgin olive oil: is an olive oil of superior quality but with an aroma that may contain ...
+Virgin olive oil: it is a virgin olive oil of superior quality but with an aroma ...

-4.2 Wholesale oil prices that fluctuate with harvests
+4.2 Wholesale oil prices that fluctuate with the harvest

-Evolution of olive oil prices World, ****-****, in dollars Source : FMI
+Evolution of olive oil prices World, ****-****, in dollars Source: ****

-The graph above represents world prices for extra virgin olive oil.
+The graph above represents the world prices of extra virgin olive oil .
 These price variations, depending on many factors, are reflected in the prices paid by the final consumer.
-This volatility can be explained by the fact that olive oil production ...
+This volatility is explained by the fact that olive oil production depends ...

-4.3 Retail price of oil for the French consumer
+4.3 Retail oil prices for the French consumer

-We will distinguish between four different types of oils: entry-level oils, private labels, specialty brands, and high-end oils.
-For the most part, we will rely on the carrefour website and compare the price per litre of oil.
-Please note that, apart from the entry-level oils, all the ranges ...
+We will distinguish four different types of oils: entry-level oils, private labels, specialty brands, and high-end oils.
+For the most part, we will rely on the Carrefour's website and compare the price per liter of the oils.
+Note that, except for the entry-level oils, all ranges ...

-The producers of bottled olive oil try to boast the authenticity of their oil and its heritage of the Mediterranean "terroir".
+Bottled olive oil producers are trying to tout the authenticity of their oil and its Mediterranean "terroir" heritage

-With the pressure on olive oil supply, despite the slight decline in French demand, some producers offer high-end products with supposedly higher quality than their competitors.
+With the pressure on the supply of olive oil, despite the slight decline in French demand, some producers offer high-end products with a supposedly higher quality than their competitors.